Geometric analysis of the Yang-Mills-Higgs-Dirac model: Blow-up analysis

 Let~$(\omega_k,\phi_k,\psi_k)$ be a sequence in the space~$\Conn^{1,2}\times W^{1,2}(\Gamma(\FB))\times W^{1,\frac{4}{3}}(\Gamma(S\otimes\phi^*\VB))$.
 We say that \((\omega_k, \phi_k, \psi_k)\) is a sequence of approximating solutions to the Euler--Lagrange system~\eqref{eq:EL-global} if there are~$a_k \in L^2(\Gamma(\Ad(P)))$,~$b_k\in L^2(\Gamma(\phi_n^*\VB))$, and~$c_k\in L^4(\Gamma(S\otimes \phi_n^*\VB))$ such that

 and

 \EnergyIdentitiesNoNeck

 The proof of Theorem~\ref{thm:energy identities and no-neck} proceeds in several steps.
-First we show that the Yang--Mills action does not concentrate in any point because two is a subcritical dimension.
-Hence up to selection of a subsequence the connections converge strongly.
-Consequently, no connection term appears in the bubbles; the bubbles are conformally invariant and the limits are solutions on spheres.
-The points of energy concentration of the spinor are a subset of the concentration points of the map.
+First we show that the Yang--Mills action does not concentrate in any point; hence up to subsequences the connections converge strongly.
+Consequently no connection term appears in the bubbles (if a bubble exists); the bubbles are conformally invariant and the limits are Dirac-harmonic spheres.
+Indeed, slightly stronger than Theorem~\ref{thm:energy identities and no-neck}, the points of energy concentration for the spinors are a subset of the concentration points for the maps.
 Convergence away from the concentration points follows by the small energy regularity~\ref{prop:small energy regularity}.
-In a last step it is necessary to consider the bubble formation by rescaling into an individual concentration point.
+In the last step it is necessary to consider the bubble formation by rescaling into an individual concentration point.

+The remaining part is devoted to the proof of Theorem~\ref{thm:energy identities and no-neck}.
+Most of the blowup analysis is well-developed and standard, see e.g.~\cite{jost2019energy} and the references therein; thus we only outline the argument, and emphasize the new technical issues.